Dedicated to Chaos: Background

 In June 2011, Michael Wilton revealed to Guitarworld magazine that "We had a couple of different ideas, and then the lead singer kind of changed the direction" of the album, and that his work was done "kind of through the mail".

 This was the last album by Queensrÿche before Tate was fired from the band in 2012, and the judge allowed for two different versions of the band to exist alongside one another until a settlement or verdict would determine which party had the rights to the name.
 A settlement was reached in April 2014, where Tate lost the name to Rockenfield, Wilton and Jackson.
 Part of the problem was that although Tate claimed that especially Rockenfield and Eddie Jackson have been contributing a lot to this record writing-wise", according to Rockenfield, Tate discarded their songs and those of Wilton in favor of songs he wrote with outside writers, such as Jason Slater and Kelly Gray, who produced the album together.
 About the sessions for Dedicated to Chaos, guitarist Parker Lundgren recalls that "[p]reviously, it almost felt like there was a battle between what songs to use, mainly the producers.
 It was almost like they wanted to cut the band out of it, even being a part of the process.
 That's how I felt.
 There were songs that ended up on the record that I never even heard.
 The record comes out and I'm like, 'I never heard that song when we were in the studio.'
 It was just bizarre."

 Reception

-The album has received a mixed reaction, with some critics giving positive reviews, and others panning the album due to great stylistic differences to previous albums.
-Rustyn Rose of Metalholic considers the album to be "their best album in years" and advised the listener to "throw out [their] preconceptions of what Queensrÿche are 'supposed' to sound like, and listen to it with ears wide open."
-Allmusic's Eduardo Rivadavia was more critical of the album, and wrote, "Queensrÿche are virtually unrecognizable nowadays, which is possibly worse than ripping themselves off."
+The album has received mixed reviews, with many panning the album due to great stylistic differences to previous albums.
+Allmusic's Eduardo Rivadavia was critical of the album, and wrote, "Queensrÿche are virtually unrecognizable nowadays, which is possibly worse than ripping themselves off."
 Sputnikmusic staff reviewer Trey Spencer criticized the album, writing "Dedicated to Chaos is [...] a whole new chapter in the band’s sound [...] that most long-time fans will probably wish was never written."
-Among the most critical of reviews comes from Murat Batmaz of Sea of Tranquility, who wrote, "I had no idea Queensryche could release such an abysmal album.
-This is the lowest of the low, the worst of the worst.
-It is obvious this band is Queensryche in name only."
-He expressed a belief that "no one can save this band anymore.
-Not even [Geoff] Tate himself."